codistica/codistica-js/CONTRIBUTING.md

 ```
 [package-name] - Brief description ([#<Issue number>], [@<your github username>])
 ```
+*(NOTE: if you prefer, you can keep your username anonymous, just write Anonymous as your github username)*

 Then, at the bottom of the CHANGELOG file, under the 'CONTRIBUTORS' section, link your username to your github profile link: